-An offshore bank is a bank that keeps office in a place where the tax burden and / or the regulatory burden is the lowest.
+An offshore bank is. bank that keeps office in. place where the tax burden and a or the regulatory burden is the lowest.

 Famous places where this type of bank is located are tax havens such as Switzerland, the Channel Islands and the Cayman Islands.

-An offshore bank is a bank located outside the country of residence of the account holder, usually in a tax haven (or tax haven) where financial and legal benefits apply.
+An offshore bank is. bank located outside the country of residence of the account holder, usually in. tax haven (or tax haven) where financial and legal benefits apply.
 These benefits typically include one to several of the following:

-- a high degree of privacy (see also bank secrecy, a principle developed with the Swiss Banking Act of 1934)
+- a high degree of privacy (see also bank secrecy,. principle developed with the Swiss Banking Act of 1934)

 - less restrictive laws and regulations

 - little or no taxation (ie tax havens.